Manufacturing Jobs in Pennsylvania

 Which companies hire Manufacturing workers in Pennsylvania?

-Top employers currently advertising Manufacturing roles in Pennsylvania include Bundy Baking Solutions, Department of the Navy - Agency Wide, and GSM Industrial.
-The full list of 143 active employers updates as new listings come in.
+Top employers currently advertising Manufacturing roles in Pennsylvania include Curry Supply Company, Marathon Staffing, and Earthwise Environmental Solutions LLC.
+The full list of 162 active employers updates as new listings come in.

 Is the Manufacturing field growing in Pennsylvania?